Lisa Hannigan: Soundtracks and film work

-In 2004, Hannigan credited on soundtrack for Closer (song: "Cold Water", arranged and performed by Damien Rice and Lisa Hannigan, featuring Vyvienne Long).
+In 2004, "Cold Water", arranged and performed by Rice and Hannigan, featuring Vyvienne Long, appeared on the soundtrack for Closer.

-In 2007, Hannigan credited on soundtrack for Shrek the Third (song: "9 Crimes", performed by Damien Rice and Lisa Hannigan).
+In 2007, "9 Crimes", performed by Rice and Hannigan, appeared on the soundtrack for Shrek the Third.

-In 2009, Hannigan credited on soundtrack for Ondine (songs: "Braille", "Lille", written and performed by Lisa Hannigan).
+In 2009, Hannigan's "Braille" and "Lille" appeared on the soundtrack for Ondine.

-In 2013, Hannigan contributed vocals to the soundtrack for Alfonso Cuarón's film Gravity and performed a cover of Richard Hawley's "You Haunt Me" for the film Another Me.
+In 2013, Hannigan provided vocals to the soundtrack for Alfonso Cuarón's Gravity, and performed a cover of Richard Hawley's "You Haunt Me" for Another Me.

-In 2014, Hannigan provided vocals along with John Smith for the Steven Price conducted soundtrack for the Brad Pitt blockbuster Fury.
+In 2014, Hannigan and John Smith contributed vocals for the Steven Price-conducted soundtrack for Fury.

-In 2014, she voiced the character of Bronagh, the Selkie mother of the main characters in the animated film Song of the Sea, and provided several songs to the film's soundtrack.
+In 2014, she voiced Bronagh, the Selkie mother of the main characters in the animated film Song of the Sea, and provided several songs to the film's soundtrack.

 In 2015, she sang a version of "Danny Boy" for the seventh episode of the second season of Fargo.

-In 2017, she started voicing the character Blue Diamond for the television series Steven Universe which was made by Rebecca Sugar.
-She also performed a cover of David Bowie's "Oh!
+In 2017, she started voicing the character Blue Diamond for the television series Steven Universe, created by Rebecca Sugar.
+She performed a cover of David Bowie's "Oh!
 You Pretty Things" for the closing credits of the sixth episode of the first season of Legion.

-In 2018, she arranged and performed a version of the traditional Irish song "Weile Weile Waile" for the soundtrack of the movie The Hole in the Ground.
+In 2018, she arranged and performed a version of the traditional Irish song "Weile Weile Waile" for the soundtrack of The Hole in the Ground.

 In 2019, she reprised her role as Blue Diamond for the television film Steven Universe: The Movie.
-In 2020, she returned to the role once more in the follow-up series Steven Universe Future.
+In 2020, she returned to the role in the follow-up series Steven Universe Future.

+In 2023, Hannigan covered Britney Spears's "Toxic" for season 5, episode 8 of Fargo.

 Other work

-In 2020, Hannigan was part of an Irish collective of female singers and musicians called "Irish Women in Harmony", that recorded a version of the song "Dreams" in aid of the charity Safe Ireland, which deals with domestic abuse which had reportedly risen significantly during the COVID-19 lockdown.
+In 2020, Hannigan was part of the Irish collective of female singers and musicians "Irish Women in Harmony", which recorded a version of the song "Dreams" to aid the charity Safe Ireland, which deals with domestic abuse that had reportedly risen significantly during the COVID-19 lockdown.